 WHY USE LOCK DUTTON?

-LockDutton Corporate Finance LLP was founded by Andrew Lock and Craig Hewitt-Dutton in 2014.
-They shared the vision of creating a partner-led corporate finance firm dedicated to SMEs whose business owners or management teams are contemplating critically important projects (such as the sale of their business or raising funding for the next stage of its development) that deserve partner-level attention at all times.
+LockDutton Corporate Finance was formed by Andrew Lock and Craig Hewitt-Dutton in 2014.
+They shared the vision of creating a director-led corporate finance firm dedicated to SMEs whose business owners or management teams are contemplating critically important projects (such as the sale of their business or raising funding for the next stage of its development) that deserve senior-level attention at all times.

-Client benefits of working with a partner-led independent corporate finance firm:
+Client benefits of working with a director-led independent corporate finance firm:

 no conflicts of interest;

-the active involvement of all partners in every transaction;
+the active involvement of all directors in every transaction;

 every client taken on matters to the partners;

-the partners project manage all aspects of the transaction to completion;
+the Directors project manage all aspects of the transaction to completion;

 experienced people available at all times who bring the right skills and knowledge;